-Car buying can be a real drag, but buying a car today isn't the way it used to be.
-Rather than spending your whole Saturday test driving and haggling, you can research cars online, look up wholesale prices, find ratings, and even negotiate your purchase so that all you have to do is walk in and sign a check.
-We've highlighted the 50 best resources for buying a car from research tools to blogs and advice, so you'll be armed to the teeth for your next car purchase.
+Car buying can be a real drag, but buying a car today isn’t the way it used to be.
+Rather than spending your whole Saturday test driving and haggling, you can research cars online, look up wholesale prices, find ratings, and even negotiate your purchase so that all you have to do is walk in and sign the contracts.
+We’ve highlighted the 50 best resources for buying a car from research tools to blogs and advice, so you’ll be armed to the teeth for your next car purchase.

 Car Buying Tools